graphology/graphology/src/layout-force/README.md

 Each node's starting position must be set before running the force layout algorithm.
 Two attributes called `x` and `y` must therefore be defined for all the graph nodes.

+Note also that the algorithm has an edge-case where the layout cannot be computed if all of your nodes starts with `x=0` and `y=0`.

 ### Settings

 - **attraction** _?number_ [`0.0005`]: importance of the attraction force, that attracts each pair of connected nodes like elastics.